spaceninja/dnd-adventures/src/adventures/history-channel/deck-3.md

 _Chaotic Evil Gnome Wizard_

-- Chained to wall, wild lavender hair, big eyes, constantly typing
-- Distracted, twitchy, excitable, flirtatious, unaware she’s a bad guy
-- Sounds like Kate McKinnon in Ghostbusters 2
-- Can be found in Medical
-- Unaffiliated, but imprisoned by #TeamEthics

 The Mad Scientist led the team that discovered how to open time portals, and has been frantically exploiting the tech ever since.
-She knows it’s only a matter of time (heh) before the secret leaks, and she wants to publish as many papers as possible before that happens.
+She knows it’s only a matter of time before the secret leaks, and she wants to publish as many papers as possible before that happens.

 She dreams of having her name in the history books alongside other greats, and frankly is unconcerned that her experiments might be unethical, or if people die, or even if the timeline itself is destabilized.
 She believes you can’t make progress being cautious.

 The Mad Scientist uses the stats for a [**Cult Fanatic**](https://www.dndbeyond.com/monsters/16836-cult-fanatic).

-**Personality.** TK, TK, TK.
+**Personality.** Distracted, twitchy, excitable, flirtatious

 **Quote.** _“This is all terribly exciting.
 I wish they’d restore my access to the live feeds of the portal.
 The implications of what we’re doing here will affect every field of science.
-I’ve written 3 papers since they locked me up, but they won’t let me submit them.
+I’ve dictated 3 papers to the computer since they locked me up, but they won’t allow me submit them.
 It doesn’t matter.
 There’s too much opportunity here to be afraid of cracking a few eggs.
 No offense to you eggs, of course.”_

 **Suggested Names.** Irma Dazzlebranch, Kate Wobblespell, Tatiana Buzzwire

 <aside class="block-torn-paper">

 **Quest: Return the Mad Scientist to the Portal Chamber:** The Mad Scientist desperately wants to return to her work.
 If the characters can free her and return her to the Portal Chamber, she can seal it to prevent anyone from interfering.
 As a reward, she will send the characters anywhere/when they want to go.

 </aside>